bakpakin/Fennel/reference.md

       (key value) (tset tbl key value))) tbl)
 ```

+For backwards compatibility it also supports a single `(values k v)`
+in the body.

 The `icollect` macro is almost identical, except that the
 expression returns one value and the new table is filled sequentially